rjones-lf/iroha/docs/source/guides/libraries/java.rst

 .. code-block:: groovy

-  compile "com.github.hyperledger.iroha-java:client:$irohaJavaVersion-SNAPSHOT"
+  compile "com.github.hyperledger.iroha-java:client:$irohaJavaVersion"

-The version of the library should correspond to the version of the Iroha.
+The version of the library release should correspond to the version of the Iroha.
+You can find information about this correpsondence at the GitHub page of the library: https://github.com/hyperledger/iroha-java/releases
-For example, if you using Iroha version 1.0 RC3. then you should use following version of Iroha-Java library:
+For example, if you using Iroha version 1.0 RC3. then you should use version 2.0.0 of Iroha-Java library:

 .. code-block:: groovy

   ext {
-    irohaJavaVersion = '1.0.0_rc3'
+    irohaJavaVersion = '2.0.0'
   }